Commands

 /** @var ApplicationInterface $application */

-The Application will be able to determine Command’s name from the CommandMetadata
+The Application determines a Command’s name from the CommandMetadata

 will be thrown.